Lahpet: Processing

 Sun-dried tea leaves near Kalaw.

 The traditional laphet fermentation process is a three-step process, encompassing pre-fermentation, fermentation, and modification of the fermented tea leaves.
-Tender juvenile tea leaves and leaf buds are selected for fermenting, while the rest are relegated for drying.
+Tender juvenile tea leaves and leaf buds are selected for fermenting, while the rest are relegated to dry.
 After picking, the tea leaves are steamed for about five minutes before either drying or fermenting.
 Young leaves are then packed into bamboo vats or clay pots, set in pits and pressed by heavy weights to extract water.
 The fermentation process is checked at intervals and the pulp may occasionally require re-steaming.
 The anaerobic fermentation is driven by naturally forming lactic acid bacteria, and is completed in 3–4 months.
 Stages of fermentation are indicated by the pulp's changes in color (from green to golden-green), texture (softened leaves), and acidity, which decreases with time.
 The near-final pulp is then washed, massaged, and drained.
 The final form of laphet is then flavored with minced garlic, ground chili, salt, lemon juice, and peanut oil.